-- Registration of a cat is for the period of years fixed by resolution of the local government. - (2) However, the period must not be more than 3 years.
+Registration of a cat is for the period fixed by resolution of the local government.

-4l Local government must keep registration form and information
+4I Local government must keep registration form and information

 After giving a registration notice to the owner of a cat, the local government must-

 - (a) keep the registration form and other information about the cat given to it by the owner; and - (b) if the information must be recorded in a register kept by the chief executive officer of the local government- within 7 days, record the information in the register.